KaluTheKova/COMP.SE.140/README.md

 Of course, in a real world production application this might cause problems if the CLI library is reliant on Docker, since the production application would have to always run on Docker instead of being portable to another container engine.
 In a real world application, I probably would have used the HTTP method.
 In this case however, we can assume that Docker engine is used to run the application.

-And naturally, I would have implemented errorhandling and basically everything more robustly.
+And naturally, I would have implemented error handling and basically everything more robustly.

 ### Amount effort (hours) used
 Around 50 I believe.